 Public Transport – With a world-class train network, France provides fast and convenient transportation to visit all the major cities in the South of France.

-– Gorges du Verdon is famous for its Blanc-Martel hiking trails, they’re definitely not for beginners though, so make sure you’re braveheart and gear up properly for an adventure.
-Other than this you can Head east to Ceillac, Ceillac(highest Alpine peaks) offers rockier scenery for paragliding and mountaineering lovers.
+Gorges du Verdon is famous for its Blanc-Martel hiking trails, They are not for beginners though, so make sure you braveheart and gear up properly for an adventure.
+Other than this you can Head east to Ceillac, Ceillac(the highest Alpine peaks) offers rockier scenery for paragliding and mountaineering lovers.

-– Want to check out an artist’s self-confessed masterpiece?
+Want to check out an artist’s confessed masterpiece?
 Visit Chapelle du Rosaire in Vence, One of the most important religious buildings constructed in the 20th Century design by Henri Matisse.

-– What so special about a palace built by a postman?
-This is one sight that’s unforgettable!
-By collecting stones during his rounds, Postman Chevel spent 33 years building his Palace Idéal in Hauterives, This is a beautiful example of what passion and hard work together can do in achieving dreams.
+What is so special about a palace built by a postman?
+This is one unforgettable sight!
+By collecting stones during his rounds, Postman Chevel spent 33 years building his Palace Ideal in Hauterives, This is a beautiful example of what passion and hard work together can do in achieving dreams.

 – Bouillabaisse is a traditional Provençal fish stew originating from the port city of Marseille.
 It’s the most popular dish on the Côte d’Azur Mediterranean coast of southeastern France.